slide 1

 • Difficulty achieving an erection sufficient for sexual intercourse

 It’s important to note that the inability to achieve an erection on occasion is not necessarily a sign of ED.
 Most men experience this at some point in their lives, and it is often due to stress, fatigue, or excessive alcohol consumption.
 If you are experiencing persistent difficulties with achieving an erection, it is important to speak to a medical professional.
+Schedule an appointment at Urology Center of Iowa to discuss your symptoms of erectile dysfunction.

 Causes of Erectile Dysfunction

-ED can have a variety of causes, including physical, psychological, and lifestyle factors.
+What causes an erectile dysfunction?
+Erectile dysfunction can have a variety of causes, including physical, psychological, and lifestyle factors.
 Some common causes of ED include:

 Erectile Dysfunction Tests